shashank-99-code/book-reader-app/AI_SETUP.md

 - Restart your development server after adding the key

 ### "No book content found" Error
-- The book needs to be processed into chunks first
+- The book may not have been processed yet (processing happens automatically in background)
-- Call the `/api/books/[bookId]/process` endpoint
+- Check the server logs for processing status
-- Currently supports PDF files; EPUB support can be enhanced
+- Supports both PDF and EPUB files
+- For EPUB files, ensure they contain readable text content (not just images)

 ### Slow Response Times
 - First-time summaries may take 10-30 seconds to generate